 INGREDIENTS FOR VENISON STUFFING BALLS

-- Ground venison: I found ground venison in the frozen meat section at Sprouts Farmer’s Market.
-I also got venison from my friend’s dad, but I haven’t broken into that one yet.
+- Ground venison: I found mine in the frozen meat section at Sprouts Farmer’s Market

 - Celery, onion, butter, garlic powder and onion powder

 - Dry Stuffing Mix: I prefer cornbread flavor

 - Dried cranberries

 - Cheese: I sharp Cheddar from Cabot Cheese

 - Broth: I use my Homemade Vegetable Broth.
 If you don’t have homemade, use low sodium Boxed Broth.